 The processing module (PM) is the BOND system's staining platform.
-A single BOND system can have any number of processing modules in any mix of BOND-III and BOND-MAX types.
+A single-seat BOND system can have up to 5 processing modules, and a BOND-ADVANCE system can have up to 30, in any mix of processing module types.

-The processing module must be connected to an earthed mains power outlet socket, and be positioned so that personnel are easily able to disconnect the mains power cable without having to move the instrument.
+WARNING: The processing module must be connected to an earthed mains power outlet socket, and be positioned so that personnel are easily able to disconnect the mains power cable without having to move the processing module.